In Excel, we can't simply use default MAX function with a condition…

 …(unless you are using Microsoft Office 365).

-If you ever try to get maximum value from a range using a specific condition you must need a MAX IF formula.
+If want to get maximum value from a range using a specific condition you need a MAX IF formula.

 Well, you can combine MAX and IF to create a formula which can help you to get the max value from a range using specific criteria.

 In short: MAXIF is an array formula which you can use to find max value from a range using criteria.

 But here’s the kicker: